KevinLiao159/house_price/shinyApp/README.md

 ### Directory Structure

-* `shinyApp`, which creates a shiny App for data visualization
+* `shinyApp_scatterplot`, which creates a shiny App for scatter plot visualization

+* `shinyApp_model`, which creates a shiny App for tuning parameters of each model

+* `README.md`, which describes details of this directory

 The complete file-structure for this directory is as follows:
 ```
 shinyApp/
 	README.md
+	shinyApp_scatterplot/
-	scatterplot_app.R          # code that creates shiny app for scatter plots
+	  app.R                   # code that creates shiny app for scatter plots
+	shinyApp_model/
-	model_app.R                # code that creates shiny app for model analysis
+	  app.R                   # code that creates shiny app for model analysis

 ```
 **ShinyDoc**, which is created by the code in app.R, is based on the simple linear regression between two variables.
 The ShinyDoc will have a dropdown with a list of 3 options - TV, Radio and newspaper as an input element.
 The output will be a scatter plot between `Sales` and the input option chosen from the dropdown.